varnerlab/GapFindFill.jl/README.md

 To promote the usage of this computational tool, we developed this open-source Julia package, `GapFindFill.jl`, to enable researchers to use *GapFind* and *GapFill* for free by harnessing the power of academic free solvers provided by [Gurobi](https://www.gurobi.com/) and [IBM](https://www.ibm.com/analytics/cplex-optimizer).
 `GapFindFill.jl` is implemented in Julia and makes use of the high-level interface [JuMP.jl](https://github.com/JuliaOpt/JuMP.jl).
 JuMP is a domain-specific modeling language for mathematical optimization embedded in Julia.
-With JuMP, it it easier for users to specify and call different optimizers to solve optimization problems in `GapFindFill.jl` than using interfaces provided by solvers directly.
+With JuMP, it is easier for users to specify and call different optimizers to solve optimization problems in `GapFindFill.jl` than using interfaces provided by solvers directly.
 Built upon the generic high-level programming language Julia, users can embed `GapFindFill.jl` in their complex work flows to simplify task processing.
 While GAMS, as a specific optimization tool, does not provide support for processing other tasks, nor being able to be integrated with other programming languages.